MetaBorgCube/oopsla18-artifact/README.md

 - type binders (`Fun(T) { fun(x : T) { x } }`) and forall type
   quantifiers (`T => T -> T`);

+#### Syntax, Semantics, and Example Files

 The syntax of the language is given in `lang.sysf/syntax/SystemF.sdf3`.

 The Statix semantics is given in `lang.sysf/trans/statics.stx`.

 For object language tests, consult the files in `lang.sysf/test/`.

+#### About the Semantics

+We highlight some of the core features of our semantics for System F and its use of scopes as types:

+- Type parameter names and function parameter names reside in separate namespaces.

+- Forall-types (`ALL`) are modeled as a scope with two declarations in
+  it: one declaration that records the formal parameter; and one declaration that is associated with the type of the body of the forall-type.
+In this sense, the `ALL` type is reminiscent of a two-field record.

+- Type application uses the `instWith` relation to add a substitution to the scope of an `ALL` type, and projects the body from the resulting record (see `typeOfExp(s, TApp(e, t)) = T` in `lang.sysf/trans/statics.stx`).
+Projections are evaluated lazily: the `PROJ` type represents a lazily postponed projection.

+- When we match on a type we first apply `strict` to it, which normalizes `PROJ` types by stricting the postponed projection.
+The type resuling from applying `strict` is in WHNF: the substitution is pushed inwards in a lazy fashion.
+The precise definitions of `strict` and type `norm`alization are given in `lang.sysf/trans/statics.stx`.
+Laziness is not built into Statix, so the lazy substitution strategy is encoded rather explicitly in the aforementioned definition of `norm`. `strict` and `norm` are mostly generically defined: the same notions are used to implement generics in FGJ, as described in the paper Section 3.3.

+- When we compare two types (e.g., in `typeOfExp(s, App(e1, e2))` in
+  `lang.sysf/trans/statics.stx`) we use `typeEq` which implements the following scheme for comparing types:

+  1. If either of the types we are comparing is a `PROJ`ection, apply strictness.

+  2. Numbers and function types are compared in the obvious compositional way.

+  3. `ALL`-types are compared by inventing a fresh place holder value `PL` and substituting this in each of the quantified types for the two `ALL` types that we are comparing.
+We then compare the quantified types by projecting the bodies from the scopes with these substitutions.

 ### Featherweight Generic Java (FGJ)